 5 Things to Keep in Mind When You Look for a Hotel Operator

-By Robert E. Braun, Hotel Lawyer and Data Security Advisor
+By Robert E. Braun, Hotel Lawyer

 As the economy and the hotel industry fundamentals continue to improve, hotel values have recovered to pre-recession levels in many of the top 35 hotel markets, the number of hotel transactions has jumped and new capital is pouring into hotels.
 This new capital -- whether focused on new, ground-up development, or the purchase of neglected assets with a view to deep renovation and rebranding -- is increasingly seeking new brands and management for their hotels.
 We have not seen this many people looking for a great operator and a fair hotel management agreement in many years!